Mzwanele Manyi: Labour Director-General (2009–2011)

-In August 2009, the government announced that President Jacob Zuma had appointed Manyi as Director-General in the Department of Labour, then under the political leadership of Minister Membathisi Mdladlana.
-In the weeks following his appointment, Manyi stated that he would remain an advocate for employment equity, pledging to "with the greatest of passion" enforce compliance with Black Economic Empowerment (BEE) requirements and end what he described as the prevailing "nicey, nicey, nicey" attitude towards non-compliant companies.
+In August 2009, President Jacob Zuma appointed Manyi as Director-General in the Department of Labour, then under the political leadership of Minister Membathisi Mdladlana.
+In the weeks following his appointment, Manyi stated that he would remain an advocate for employment equity, pledging to "with the greatest of passion" enforce compliance with BEE requirements and end what he described as the prevailing "nicey, nicey, nicey" attitude towards non-compliant companies.

 Re-election to the BMF: October 2009

-While serving as Director-General, Manyi remained in office as president of the Black Management Forum (BMF).
+While Director-General, Manyi remained in office as president of the BMF.
 Reports indicated that some members of the BMF were dissatisfied with his leadership, particularly those who believed that the organisation's non-partisan stance was incompatible with his support for the governing African National Congress (ANC).
 Earlier that year, Manyi had publicly endorsed the ANC ahead of the general election.
 He dismissed concerns about his proximity to the governing party, stating, "We want the government to give the forum a call before they move [on policy] and say 'How must we do this?'
 We want to influence policy.
-It is not the forum's job to criticise the government; we've got the DA [the official opposition] to do that".
+It is not the forum's job to criticise the government; we've got the DA to do that".

 At the BMF's annual general meeting in Midrand in October 2009, the other leadership contender—outgoing deputy president and Shell SA executive Bonang Mohale—withdrew from the contest, resulting in Manyi's re-election for a second three-year term.
 Following his re-election, Manyi announced that his new deputy, Thembakazi Mnyaka, would "carry the can" for the BMF and become its public face, while he would "play a supporting role".
 Nevertheless, he continued to be a prominent figure within the organisation.
-In 2010, he played a key role in the BMF's involvement in leadership elections at Business Unity South Africa (BUSA), where the BMF supported Sandile Zungu over the eventual winner, Futhi Mtoba.
+In 2010, he played a key role in the BMF's involvement in leadership elections at major South African trade association Business Unity South Africa (BUSA), where the BMF supported Sandile Zungu over the eventual winner, Futhi Mtoba.
 The BMF subsequently described Mtoba's election as "a blow against transformation".

-In May 2010, The Sunday Independent reported that Minister Mdladlana had given Manyi an ultimatum to choose between his government position and his role in the BMF, a claim Mdladlana later denied.
+In May 2010, The Sunday Independent reported that Minister of Labor Membathisi Mdladlana had given Manyi an ultimatum to choose between his government position and his role in the BMF, a claim Mdladlana later denied.
 Manyi argued there was no reason for him to step down from the BMF, as he already held the position when he was appointed Director-General.
 In September 2010, three former BMF presidents called for his removal, citing his closeness to government and the ANC, as well as what they described as his "frightening brand of arrogance, amateurism and lack of logic".
 The BMF's annual general meeting declined to remove him but appointed a panel to review his fitness for office.